pfren1998/SELINA/README.md

 ## Introduction

 SELINA is a deep learning-based framework for single cell assignment with multiple references.
 The algorithm consists of three main steps: cell type balancing, pre-training and fine-tuning.
 The rare cell types in reference data are first oversampled using SMOTE(Synthetic Minority Oversampling Technique), and then the reference data is trained with a supervised deep learning framework using MADA(Multi-Adversarial Domain Adaptation).
 An autoencoder is subsquently used to fine-tune the parameters of the pre-trained model.
 Finally, the labels from reference data are transferred to the query data based on the fully-trained model.
-Along with the annotation algorithm, we also collect 136 datasets which were uniformly processed and curated to provide users with comprehensive pretrained models.
+Along with the annotation algorithm, we also collect 136 datasets which were uniformly processed and curated to provide users with comprehensive pre-trained models.

 ## Workflow